funkmafia/Calculator/README.md

 - Structuring JavaScript into clean, modular logic
 - DOM manipulation and event delegation
 - Responsive design with Tailwind classes

+## 🧠 Area's I struggled and want to work on
+- Structuring the logic inside the functions

 ---